rmbolger/Posh-ACME/docs/Plugins/ClouDNS.md

 This plugin works against the [ClouDNS](https://www.cloudns.net/aff/id/224075/) provider.
 It is assumed that you have already setup an account and registered the domains or zones you will be working against.

+!!! note
-**Note:** This provider does not allow API Access on its free account tier.
+    This provider does not allow API Access on its free account tier.
 If you sign up for a premium plan trial and let it expire, the plugin will stop working unless you upgrade your account to premium again.
-Their premium plans are very reasonably priced and if you are a new customer, you can help me maintain this plugin by using this [affiliate link](https://www.cloudns.net/aff/id/224075/) when you sign up.
+Their premium plans are reasonably priced and if you are a new customer, you can help me maintain this plugin by using this [affiliate link](https://www.cloudns.net/aff/id/224075/) when you sign up.

 ## Setup